Zero-Shot Paragraph-level Handwriting Imitation with Latent Diffusion Models: Methodology

 \subsubsection{Ranked Resampling}

 Ding et al.~\citeyearpar{ding2023improving} improved the results by applying their progressive data filtering strategy.
 However, this technique only focuses on the character outputs and not on the style.
 They achieved the filtering by iteratively removing bad synthetic images below a certain confidence threshold and fine-tuning a pre-trained \ac{htr} to decide which samples to keep for the next round.
 However, we focus our ranked resampling not only on legibility but also on style similarity.
 Specifically, we generate $K$ samples from the same data point.
-To evaluate style similarity, the cosine similarity between the style vectors of the generated sample $\Tilde{x}$, and the target style vector $x_{\text{style}}$ is applied.
-For readability, we use the \ac{cer} obtained from a \ac{htr} system that was trained exclusively on the paragraphs of the training set and additionally created synthetic images.
+To compute style vectors for evaluating style similarity, we employ a traditional writer retrieval pipeline that involves local feature extraction followed by the computation of a global feature representation~\citep{Christlein15ICDAR,Christlein17PR,Christlein18DAS}.
+RootSIFT descriptors~\citep{Arandjelovic12} are extracted at SIFT keypoints~\citep{Lowe04} and subsequently jointly whitened and dimensionality-reduced through PCA~\citep{Christlein17PR}.
+The computation of the global feature representation is computed using multi-VLAD, where multiple VLAD encodings are once more PCA-whitened~\citep{Christlein15ICDAR}.
+Style similarity is measured using cosine similarity between the style vector of the generated sample $\Tilde{x}$, and the target style vector $x_{\text{style}}$.
+To measure readability, we use the \ac{cer} obtained from an \ac{htr} system trained exclusively on the training set paragraphs and additionally created synthetic images.
+The architecture of this system matches that of the \ac{htr} system in the encoder-decoder stage described in \cref{sec:methodology:encdec}.
 Each sample is ranked based on these measures, allowing us to identify and select the samples that best balance stylistic fidelity with readability.
+In the following, we define the ranking of the samples using $\text{rank}_{\text{WI}}$ for the style property and $\text{rank}_{\text{HTR}}$ for readability.

+Since our ranked resampling approach generates $K$ samples per data point, the computational cost primarily arises from running the \ac{ldm} $K$ times, followed by inference using the \ac{htr} and \ac{wi} models.
+Given that $K$ remains relatively small (typically 1–10), we can mitigate the sorting of the data points, which should account for the term $K\log K$; the method scales linearly with the number of data points $N$, ensuring practical feasibility.